mostmojo/log/log.md

 **Today's Progress**

 • Complete JS tip calculator challenge.
-Add reusable `function calcAverage(tips) { ... }` that takes ex. `john.tips` & `mark.tips` argument and can used multiple times while staying DRY.
+Add reusable `function calcAverage(tips) { ... }` that takes ex. `john.tips` & `mark.tips` argument and can be used multiple times while staying DRY.
 Declare `var sum = 0` outside the loop so value doesn't reset once function is complete.
 Then `+=` tip values into the variable `sum` and `/ tips.length` to get average.

 •